FAQ: Monthly Comic Shop Market

 A: The answer is different for every single book.
 The "cancellation level" concept has been part of comics mythology since the 1960s, when sales of an individual issue were all a project might expect to earn, apart from ad sales — but the idea has grown less and less relevant in recent decades.
 Comics projects make their money back in many ways, formats, and venues now, from graphic novel collections to digital sales.

 The best-selling comic book of the latter half of the 1990s in North America was Pokémon: The Electric Tale of Pikachu #1, for which initial Direct Market orders were ultimately a tiny portion of its million copies sold.
 Walking Dead #1 shipped only 7,266 copies its first month, placing 233rd — a small fraction of the story's eventual audience.

 Initial Direct Market shipments certainly can be a strong leading indicator of a book's future success; the first issue of Watchmen placed fifth as a comic book in its first incarnation in comics shops, beginning its march to becoming one of the most reprinted comics stories of all time.
-But not all comics which sold strongly as individual issues went on to longevity either as series or in reprint form, as we found in many cases in the early 1990s.
+But just as monthly sales, as mentioned above, are not the whole picture for publishers anymore, there have also been cases where comics which sold strongly as individual issues did not go on to longevity either as series or in reprint form, particularly in the early 1990s.
 So the answer, again, is "it depends."

 —Updated July 28, 2018